oVirt/ovirt-site/source/feature/splash.html.md

 The newly added backup awareness splash page (dialog [0]) will automatically be displayed immediately upon successful login to the admin portal if:

 *   *(Condition #1):* The engine backup status is not "green" (see the [Backup Awareness UI](Features/BackupAwareness/UI) page for the definition of a "green" backup status), **and:**
-*   *(Condition #2):* The engine is configured to display this page upon login to the administration portal (i.e. the newly-added `DisplayBackupSplashPageOnLogin` configuration value is "true").
+*   *(Condition #2):* The engine is configured to display this page upon login to the administration portal (i.e. the newly-added `AdminPortalLoginBackupAlert` configuration value is "true").

 The engine backup splash page will include the following content (all content is **static**, except the link URL in [1] which will be fetched from the engine configuration):